ucsdCSE110wi16/CSE110M260T14/USERSTORIES.md

 As a user, I want to be able to select the pickup location so that buyers know approximately where to pick up the item.

+As a user, I want to be able to edit my information at any time.

 # Individual post:

 As a user, I want to see a post description, with a price, pictures and the seller’s location as well as a button allowing me to pay him directly so I can purchase any item easily.

+As a user, I want to be able to make an offer for the item.

 As a user, I want to be able to click on a post and see all the information of the item

+# Profile Page

 As a user, I want to be able to access and edit my profile page, so I can change my contact information, Venmo account, name, email, phone number